ibrahemiat/raspi_roomba_nav/README.md

 ## About

 For this project, the ROS package is used to establish an obstacle avoidance ROS navigation node as shown in the figure below.
+The publisher node publishes readings of 6 obstacle sensors.
+While, the subscriber node drives the left and right wheels of the Roomba depending on the sensor reading.

 <img width="595" alt="capture" src="https://user-images.githubusercontent.com/31410235/33640046-4cfa3654-d9fc-11e7-9b90-45acca5eea6e.PNG">

 - **Publisher Node:** to publish six obstacle sensors’ reading
 - **Subscriber Node:** to drive left and right wheels of the Roomba depending on the sensor reading.

+## Required Resources

+- A Raspberry Pi 3 board.
+RP3 can be purchase [Here.](https://www.amazon.com/CanaKit-Raspberry-Complete-Starter-Kit/dp/B01C6Q2GSY/ref=pd_cp_147_1?_encoding=UTF8&psc=1&refRID=VNATY560QJRKQD417K2Q)
+- Ubuntu installed on Raspberry Pi 3.
+Ubunto can be downloaded [Here.](https://ubuntu-mate.org/blog/ubuntu-mate-for-raspberry-pi-3/)
+- ROS Kinetic installed on Raspberry Pi 3.
+ROS Kinetic can be downloaded [Here.](http://wiki.ros.org/kinetic/Installation/Ubuntu)

 ## Getting Started